 Risk: the potential for uncontrolled loss of something of value.
 When you put the words ‘uncontrolled loss’ and ‘something of value’ in the same sentence, it’s natural to want to shudder.
-Risk is a scary word for many people, particularly when that something of value is money.
+Risk is a scary word for many people, particularly in investing and when that something of value is money.

 The important thing to remember, however, when it comes to risk and money is that we often exaggerate a potential impact into assuming total loss.
 This is highly unlikely if you have a fully diversified portfolio.